msoxzw/quiet-windows-10/README.md

 e.g. You would like to super high quality video and music playback solution, then may install the following software:

-`foobar2000 madvr xysubfilter mpc-be or mpc-hc-clsid2`
+`choco install foobar2000 madvr xysubfilter mpc-be -y` or `choco install foobar2000 madvr xysubfilter mpc-hc-clsid2 -y`

 ### Some useful references